-- (1) A conference shall be called by a school administrator and held to assist the district in the development of a plan with the participation of a parent or a legal guardian, the student, a school representative, and a representative of either a community organization with a mission of assisting young people or a representative of an agency involved with juvenile justice. - (2) The plan shall be in writing and adopted by a school administrator and presented to the student and the parent or legal guardian. - (3) The plan shall:
+(1) A conference shall be called by a school administrator and held to assist the district in the development of a plan with the participation of a parent or a legal guardian, the student, a school representative, and a representative of either a community organization with a mission of assisting young people or a representative of an agency involved with juvenile justice.

+(2) The plan shall be in writing and adopted by a school administrator and presented to the student and the parent or legal guardian.

+(3) The plan shall:

-- (a) Specify guidelines and consequences for behaviors which have been identified as preventing the student from achieving the desired benefits from the educational opportunities provided, - (b) Identify educational objectives that must be achieved in order to receive credits toward graduation, - (c) Specify the financial resources of the community programs available to meet both the educational and behavioral objects identified, and - d) Require the student to attend monthly reviews in order to assess the student's progress toward meeting the specified goals and objectives.
+(a) Specify guidelines and consequences for behaviors which have been identified as preventing the student from achieving the desired benefits from the educational opportunities provided, d) Require the student to attend monthly reviews in order to assess the student's progress toward meeting the specified goals and objectives.